Miacademy

 Many families are using Miacademy as their core curriculum.
 Nonetheless ours, like every other online curriculum, has areas that are more complete than others.
 Thus, we recommend supplementing the lessons offered on our sites with additional learning activities, such as science experiments, reading and interpreting literature, and other activities that work well for your student.

 Math lessons for the elementary grades use a variety of ways to teach concepts, including videos, verbal explanations, visual models, games, problem-solving, and real-life applications.
-By eighth grade, students are solving problems that involve inequalities, functions, and factoring, topics typical and beyond those normally taught.
+By eighth grade, students solve problems that involve inequalities, functions, and factoring, topics typical and beyond those normally taught.
 Students can also use the program’s Dragon Racetrack game to practice math facts and gain fluency.
-All of this is good, but as with beginning reading, there are potential problems with the progression of the lessons.
-The lessons often review very basic concepts at levels that students should already know well, a problem that occurs in other subject areas as well.
-For instance, a third-grade-math lesson on money begins by introducing coins and bills as if it’s a child’s first exposure to them.
-It fairly quickly moves beyond this review to the equivalencies of coins to other coins and bills.
-The very next lesson continues to discuss money, using multiplication, and introducing the decimal system.
-That’s quite a leap in difficulty over the two lessons.
+All of this is good, but there are potential problems with the progression of the lessons since the lessons sometimes review very basic concepts at levels that students should already know well.
+Issues like this are being addressed as Miacademy releases revised versions of the math courses—revised Levels A and D for kindergarten and third grade are available as of July 2024.
+Some families use the math courses as supplements rather than as core curricula.

-Science and social studies course material within Miacademy is not yet sufficient for complete, two-semester courses, especially for third grade and above.
-(Courses often take less than one semester to complete.)
-For science, they have general introductory courses for the primary grades, and they have three topical courses appropriate for grades three through six on earth science, life science, and astronomy.
-(They will be creating an additional topical course in 2023-24.)
+Science and social studies course material within Miacademy is not yet sufficient for complete, two-semester courses for all grade levels.
+Courses often take less than one semester to complete.
+Science for grades one through four includes general introductory courses.
+Three topical courses appropriate for grades five through eight teach earth science, life science, and astronomy.
+A new (as of 2024) Structures of Science course for fifth grade delves into physics, chemistry, and biology with lots of practical applications.

-Similarly, many social studies courses are incomplete, although more units will be released by August of 2023.
+Many social studies courses are incomplete, although more units are being added all the time.
 There are four social studies courses for grades four through eight: U.S. History I, U.S. History II, Ancient World History, and U.S. Government.
 If you search all social studies options, you will also see partial courses for Beginning Social Studies 1 and 2, Intro to World History, U.S. Geography (a lot of content for this course), and World Geography.
-Most of the social studies courses beyond those labeled “beginning” seem appropriate for about fourth grade and above.
-There are quite a few lessons for the primary grades under a few course headings, and you might select enough from different course headings to put together a course.
+Most social studies courses beyond those labeled “beginning” seem appropriate for about fourth grade and above.
+There are quite a few lessons for the primary grades under the course headings, and you might select enough from different course headings to put together a complete course.

 Many parents worry about the progressive content being taught through social studies classes.
 In Miacademy, the history lessons on native Americans and slavery have a slightly progressive point of view.
 For instance, the lesson on native Americans implies that our Constitution was primarily inspired by the participatory democracy of the Iroquois Confederacy without mentioning other sources of influence.